 To deflect as little as possible, I start with a carbide drill bit (1), very rigid (and brittle!), but too short to reach the bottom.
 I finish with a classic drill bit (2) very, too flexible.
 It is necessary to work at very low speed, otherwise the material warms up and deforms.

-It is also necessary to often lift up the drill to clean it, let us say every millimeter of tool advance.
+It is also necessary to often lift up the drill to clean it, let us say every millimetre of tool advance.
 Two holes must be drilled per partition, one per wire, to a distance between about 3 or 4 mm.
 Even with all these precautions, I could not avoid getting out a little too soon, but it did not go too bad.

 Here are the wires installed.
 I was afraid of difficulties in introducing them, but it went well.
 It is important that they slide easily, to get the excess under the roof after soldering them on the bogies.

 I prefer that the entire lighting system be independent of the roof, so that it can be safely removed.
-The light strips are therefore not sticked on the roof, but on the body, by means of spacers, with thick double-sided adhesive.
+The light strips are therefore not stuck on the roof, but on the body, by means of spacers, with thick double-sided adhesive.
 These spacers are cut in 4 mm thick polystyrene.
-On a total of three, two are glued to the extreme body crossing beams (1) and one is located towards the middle of the car, depending on the possibilities.
+On a total of three, two are glued to the extreme body crossing beams (1) and one is located towards the middle of the coach, depending on the possibilities.
 The gluing is made with liquid model glue, like Kibri’s.